MikhaD/nixos-config/modules/home-manager/bash/README.md

 ## Extra Functionality
 - cd accepts any number of `.`s after `..` to go up additional directories (e.g. `cd ...` goes up 2 directories, `cd ....` goes up 3, etc).
+- using cd to change directory into a dir with a python virtual environment (.venv) will automatically activate the venv.
+Leaving the directory will deactivate it.
+Changing into a subdir of a venv dir will also activate the venv in the parent dir if it was not already active.

 ## Prompt Customization
 The bash prompt has 6 sections.
 If a section is not applicable, it is omitted.
 The sections are as follows: